 Furthermore, all utensils and equipment used to process and clean meat and dairy must be kept separate — even down to the sinks in which they’re washed.

 After eating meat, you must wait a designated amount of time before consuming any dairy product.
-The particular length of time varies among different Jewish customs but is usually between one and six hours.
+The particular length of time varies among different Jewish customs but is usually between 1 and 6 hours.

-A large portion of kosher rules addresses animal-based foods and the way in which they are slaughtered and prepared.
+Many kosher rules address animal-based foods and the ways they are slaughtered and prepared.

 Dairy is treated as a separate entity and should never be consumed or prepared alongside meat or meat products.

-The term “meat” in the kosher context generally refers to edible flesh from certain types of mammals and fowl, as well any products derived from them, like broth, gravy, or bones.
+The term “meat” in the kosher context generally refers to edible flesh from certain types of mammals and fowl, as well as any products derived from them, like broth, gravy, and bones.

 Jewish law states that for meat to be considered kosher, it must meet the following criteria: